 “I don’t remember if it was specifically a hazing-type thing, but my first memory of playing it was around the beginning of sophomore year,” he told me.
 A member of Harvard’s rugby team, he believes they might very well have invented this great game right around the turn of the millennium.
 Though, in emailing with his former teammates and classmates this week, none of them think any one individual deserves full credit for Fortyhands’ invention.

-“I’m guessing it was more like the group going, ‘Hey, we got all these 40s—and this is what we gotta do with them,'” he jokes.
+“I’m guessing it was more like the group going, ‘Hey, we got all these 40s—and this is what we gotta do with them,’” he recalls.

 Clearly, pinpointing the exact origins of Fortyhands is tricky.
 The true pioneers of drinking games are typically too busy toasting their own drunken genius to be bothered with historical documentation.
-We can, however, presume the game is not any older than Edward Scissorhands, Tim Burton’s 1990 gothic rom-com about a Frankenstein-esque weirdo (Johnny Depp) inexplicably designed with scissors for hands.
-My own nutty belief, though, is that Fortyhands actually sprung from Edward Penishands, the follow-up satire porn about a hard-luck dildo salesman who meets the titular character she’s certain will help jumpstart her flagging career.
+We can, however, presume the game is not any older than Edward Scissorhands, Tim Burton’s 1990 gothic romance about a Frankenstein-esque weirdo (Johnny Depp) who has scissors for hands.
+My own absurdist belief, though, is that Fortyhands actually sprung from Edward Penishands, the follow-up satire porn about a down-on-her-luck dildo sales rep and the titular character, who, the rep is certain, will help jump-start her flagging career.
 I like to imagine some bro watching a VHS copy of Penishands—and then having his greatest epiphany:

-If that was the line of thinking, then it’s not surprising the game starts off lowbrow and silly—“Here, tape these Colt 45s to my hands!”— moves to dare devilish and hysterical—“Uh oh, I need to go to the bathroom, like, soon”—eventually becoming torturous, then maybe even disastrous.
+If that was the line of thinking, then it’s not surprising that the game starts off lowbrow and silly—“Here, tape these Colt 45s to my hands!”—then moves to daredevilish and hysterical—“Uh-oh, I need to go to the bathroom, like, soon”—eventually becoming torturous, then maybe even disastrous.

-“One night of Edward Fortyhands may seem like a fun way to spend a few hours, but it can quickly spiral out of control and land your teen in the hospital—or the morgue,” writes Joseph A. Califano Jr. in his 2009 book How to Raise a Drug-Free Kid: The Straight Dope for Parents.
-Despite the former U.S. Secretary of Health, Education, and Welfare’s sensational claims, it’s hard to find any proof there’s ever been a Fortyhands fatality.
+“One night of Edward Fortyhands may seem like a fun way to spend a few hours, but it can quickly spiral out of control and land your teen in the hospital—or the morgue,” writes Joseph A. Califano Jr. in his 2009 book, How to Raise a Drug-Free Kid: The Straight Dope for Parents.
+Despite the claims by the former U.S. Secretary of Health, Education, and Welfare, it’s hard to find any proof there’s ever been a Fortyhands fatality.

-It would be easy to say the game had jumped the shark once a CBS sitcom had addressed it, and yet, miraculously, it only gained momentum.
-There were soon spin-off versions like Edward Ciderhands—usually played with liter bottles of English “scrumpy”—and the less elegantly named Amy Winehands.
+It would be easy to say the game had jumped the shark once a CBS sitcom addressed it, and yet, miraculously, it only gained momentum.
+There were soon spinoff versions, such as Edward Ciderhands—usually played with liter bottles of English scrumpy—and the less-elegantly named Amy Winehands.
 Spencer’s even started selling “MugCuffs” in 2011, allowing drinkers to masochistically handcuff plastic steins to their wrists.

-Speaking of masochism, I only got through half a right hand’s-worth of O.E. before I realized that I’m too old for this shit and had my wife un-tape me.
-Nevertheless, it confirmed my belief that as long as the world continues to produce cheap 40-ounce malt liquor, sturdy rolls of duct-tape and young adults with an insatiable urge to find the craziest way possible to get blitzed, Edward Fortyhands will remain eternal.
+Speaking of masochism, I only got through half a right hand’s-worth of O.E. before I realized that I’m too old for this shit, and had my wife un-tape me.
+Nevertheless, it confirmed my belief that as long as the world continues to produce cheap 40-ounce bottles of malt liquor, sturdy rolls of duct tape and young adults with an insatiable urge to find the craziest way possible to get blitzed, Edward Fortyhands will remain eternal.